opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/routing/algorithm/transferoptimization/package.md

 the sub-tasks to the internal domain services.
 It is also responsible for the life-cycle, mainly injecting 'setMinSafeTransferTime' before the calculation starts.

-The `OptimizePathService` find the best optimized path using the other domain services.
+The `OptimizePathService` finds the best optimized path using the other domain services.

-The `TransferGenerator` i responsible for finding all possible transfer options and decorate each transfer with information that the other services will use later to do their job.
+The `TransferGenerator` is responsible for finding all possible transfer options and decorating each transfer with information that the other services will use later to do their job.
 The additional information added to each transfer is:
 - Guaranteed transfer information including priority, guaranteed, stay-seated and so on